gmparg/IJGI-Patterns/README.md

-# Flexible and Probabilistic Patterns of Place for Function-based Search of Space
+# Function-Based Search of Place Using Theoretical,Empirical and Probabilistic Patterns

 ## Supplementary Material